nms-scribe/cosmopoeia/idea.md

 * generateProvinces:
   * provinces = [0]
   * province_ids = new array for each tile
-  * percentage = provincesInput.value -- TODO: Check, but I assume this is the number of provinces
+  * percentage = provincesInput.value -- This is called 'provincesRatio' "Define burg percentage to form a separate province".
   * max = percentage == 100 ?
 1000 : gauss(20,5,5,100) * percentage.pow(0.5) -- max growth
   * for s in states
     * s.provinces = []
-    * if provinces.len > 0: -- TODO: Sounds like this is related to the "locked" provinces described above, so might not be necessary
+    * if provinces.len > 0: -- NOTE: Sounds like this is related to the "locked" provinces which I skipped in my analysys, so might not be necessary
       * s.provinces = provinces.filter for provinces in this state already
-    * state_burgs = burgs filtered for being in this state and not part of a province already -- TODO: Again, that last part probably has to do with locking them.
+    * state_burgs = burgs filtered for being in this state and not part of a province already -- NOTE: Again, that last part probably has to do with locking them.
       * then sorted (a,b) by b.population * gauss(1, 0.2, 0.5, 1.5, 3) - a.population
-      * then sorted so that capitals go to the top -- TODO: This all assumes that the others will remain sorted in place if equal, I'm not sure about that.
+      * then sorted so that capitals go to the top -- NOTE: This all assumes that the others will remain sorted in place if equal, I'm not sure about that.
     * if state_burgs.len < 1: continue -- No provinces if there is only 1 city
     * provincesNumber = ((state_burgs.len * percentage) / 100).ceil().max(2) -- must be at least two
     * for i in 0..provincesNumber: